 Osaka Castle - Osaka Castle is one of Japan's most famous castles known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle become the centre of a new, unified Japan under his rule.
+Construction began in 1583 by Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.